GSA/piv-guides/Template-2.md

 Use two spaces, an asterisk, plus one space to start a bullet list.   use the dash, followed by two spaces.

-  * The asterisk symbol denotes a bulleted item,
+  * Bullet 1 (Indent 2 spaces, plus an asterisk and 1 space.)
-    * This is a second-level bullet - An indented asterisk denotes a second level bullet
+  * Bullet 2

--  Bullet 1
+    * Sub-bullet 1 (Indent 4 spaces, plus an asterisk and 1 space.)
--  Bullet 2
+    * Sub-bullet 2

 Use two spaces and type "**_1._**," etc., to create a numbered item.
 You must type each number.
 The numbers will automatically increment for you when rendered.
 The first numbered list will render as "1, 2, 3," etc.  Even though you must type 1, 2, etc., for the numbered sub-item list, the sub-items will render as "i, ii, iii," etc.

   > **Note:** Markdown supports only **two** indention levels for numbered lists.

-  1. Numbered item 1
+  1. Numbered item 1 (Indent 2 spaces, plus a number and 1 space.
+First-level numbered items will render as "1, 2, 3," etc.)
   2. Numbered item 2
-      1. Numbered sub-item 1
+      1. Numbered sub-item 1 (Second-level numbered items will render as "i, ii, iii," etc.)
       2. Numbered sub-item 2

 ## Code Blocks